apache/beam/contributor-docs/committer-guide.md

 Once a pull request is approved, any committer can merge it.

 Exceptions to this rule are rare and made on a case-by-case basis.
-A committer may use their discretion for situations such as build breaks.
+A committer may use their discretion for situations such as when the build is broken on the main branch, blocking all code contributions.
 In this case, you should still seek a review on the pull request!
 A common acronym you may see is "TBR" -- "to be reviewed".

 **Always go through a pull request, even if you won’t wait for the code review.** Committers should never commit anything without going through a pull